 Children can really change your life and throw off the balance of your relationship.

-Sleepless nights, ear piercing cries, and endless poopy diapers can really make a person feel like they’re going insane.
+As new parents, the sleep deprivation, ear piercing cries, and endless poopy diapers can really make a person feel like they’re going insane.

 After giving birth, you can put your whole entire heart and soul into raising your new baby and you can totally forget you had a significant other before you had your baby.